Skip to main content

 Deploy a Pipeline

 After you create and save a pipeline, you must deploy it to use it for search.
-Deploying a pipeline triggers indexing of your files making them ready to be searched on.
+Deploying a pipeline triggers indexing of your files making them ready for search.
+Deploy always uses the latest version of the pipeline, so you can deploy without choosing between drafts and versions.

 Deploy a Pipeline from the UI